lsst-uk/lasair-lsst/docs/source/core_functions/rest-api.md

 ```
 ### <a name="sherlockposition"></a>/api/sherlock/position/

 This method returns Sherlock information for an arbitrary position in the sky, either the "lite" record that is also in the Lasair database, or the full record including many possible crossmatches.
-It is meant as an illustration of what Sherlock can do.
-If you would like to use Sherlock for high volume work, please [Email Lasair-help](mailto:lasair-help@lists.roe.ac.uk?subject=sherlock).

 The arguments are:

 *   `ra`: Right ascension of a point in the sky in degrees
 *   `dec`: Declination of a point in the sky in degrees